U.S. Route 201

 Between Solon and its northern terminus, US 201 is known as the Old Canada Road National Scenic Byway.

 Route description

 US 201 begins in Brunswick along SR 24 Business (former SR 24) at an interchange with US 1.
-It follows the Kennebec River from Gardiner, Maine, to The Forks where it winds away from the river and runs up into the north woods mountains.
-The highway crosses the Appalachian Trail at Caratunk, Maine.
+It follows the Kennebec River from Gardiner, to The Forks, where it winds away from the river and runs up into the north woods mountains.
+The highway crosses the Appalachian Trail at Caratunk.